genometechlab/currentview/plotstyle_guide.md

 - `PASTEL`: Soft, muted colors
 - `DARK`: Dark2 color scheme with rich, deep colors
 - `COLORBLIND`: Accessible palette optimized for color vision deficiency

-## Usage Notes

-- The `get_layout_dict()` method converts all style settings into a Plotly-compatible layout dictionary
-- The `get_color_sequence()` method returns the appropriate color list based on the selected color scheme
-- Custom colors can be provided via the `colorway` parameter, which overrides the color scheme
-- Subplot spacing parameters are auto-calculated if set to `None`
-- All color parameters accept CSS color names, hex codes, or RGBA strings
-- The `template` parameter accepts any valid Plotly template name ('plotly', 'plotly_white', 'plotly_dark', 'ggplot2', 'seaborn', etc.)

 ## Example Usage